 Sign up for Airbnb and get ₱1,600 off your first adventure using this link.
 Terms and conditions apply.

 Plan you trip ahead and research.
 Have an itinerary to guide you on your trip.
 Though sometimes, hindi mo rin naman masusunod but it’s still best to have one.
 Know what you really want to do and then prioritize as there are a lot of things to do in South Korea.
 Take your time to enjoy and appreciate the places that you step into.
 Do not squeeze everything in one day.
 Mas mahalaga pa din na nag-enjoy ka at hindi ka lang napagod.

 To help you in doing your itinerary, see these articles:

 Last but definitely not the least, file your VLs ahead.
 If you are currently employed, you must secure an approval from your company because the least that we want to happen is that you already have a visa, have already booked your plane tickets and accommodation and yet, hindi ka makaaalis because of your adulting responsibilities.
 It happened to me once, hindi ko na uulitin.
 Swear!

 Hope this article somehow helps you in aspiring and planning for your trip in South Korea.
-If you have other suggestions, let us know on the comment section.
+If you have questions or other suggestions, let us know on the comment section.